-InfoMentum Online - This tool is a password-protected, private web application available exclusively to InfoMentum investors to help meet their recruitment, marketing, research, and planning needs.
+InfoMentum Online - This web application is available exclusively to InfoMentum investors to help meet their recruitment, marketing, research, and planning needs.
 With its ability to generate a large variety of demographic and economic reports, investors use this tool to evaluate market conditions within a specific radius or drive-time distance from any point they select on the map.
-Many data layers are also available (traffic counts, surrounding manufacturers, nearby colleges/universities, etc.) to enable the creation of informative maps - printable or exportable.
+Multiple data layers are also available (traffic counts, surrounding manufacturers, nearby colleges/universities, etc.) to enable the creation of informative maps that can be printed or exported for use in documents and presentations.

-Beginning in FY 2020, the InfoMentum Online tool will migrate to a new platform developed by GIS WebTech called Recruit Professional.
-This new application will maintain the InfoMentum brand identity to provide continuity for users, but will have an updated look and feel.
-In addition, current capabilities within InfoMentum Online will be maintained while new capabilities are added as the technology evolves.
-The GIS WebTech team will be responsible for maintaining the technical aspects of Recruit Professional and the property feed from SC Commerce, while EDS staff will continue to develop and maintain the multiple map layers available within the application.
+In FY 2020, the InfoMentum Online tool migrated to a new platform developed by GIS WebTech called Recruit Professional.
+This new application maintains the InfoMentum brand identity to provide continuity for users, but has an updated look and feel.
+In addition, capabilities within the previous version of InfoMentum Online have been maintained while new capabilities are added as the technology evolves.
+The GIS WebTech team is responsible for maintaining the technical aspects of Recruit Professional and the property feed from SC Commerce, while EDS staff continues to develop and maintain multiple map layers available within the application.